Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT MALTA IS ACTUALLY LIKE

-Living in Malta runs around $2,050 per month for a single person, which is roughly 32% cheaper than comparable costs in the US, though that gap has been narrowing as the island gets more popular with remote workers and EU arrivals.
-Rent is the variable that matters most here: a decent one-bedroom in central Sliema or St. Julian's, the expat-heavy coastal towns, runs higher than you'd expect for a Mediterranean island, pushing monthly budgets to around $2,400-2,600.
-Go inland to Birkirkara or smaller towns and you'll live more comfortably for less.
-Healthcare scores well at 8/10, and Malta's public health system is accessible to residents, though many expats maintain private coverage for faster specialist access.
-The bureaucracy for EU-residency applications is real but manageable, especially compared to non-English-speaking countries where a simple form can eat a whole afternoon.
-The territorial tax system is also worth understanding before you arrive, since it can be genuinely advantageous for Americans with foreign-sourced income.
+Living here runs around $2,050 monthly for one person, roughly 32% below comparable US costs, though that gap has narrowed as the island grows more popular with remote workers and EU arrivals.
+Rent is the variable that matters most, since a decent one-bedroom in central Sliema or St. Julian's, the expat-heavy coastal towns, costs more than you would expect for a Mediterranean island and pushes monthly budgets toward $2,400 to $2,600.
+Head inland to Birkirkara or smaller towns and the same comfort costs less.
+Healthcare scores 8 of 10, with the public system accessible to residents while many expats maintain private coverage for faster specialist access.
+EU-residency bureaucracy is real but manageable, especially against non-English-speaking countries where a single form can consume an afternoon.
+The territorial tax system also deserves understanding before arrival, since it can be genuinely advantageous for Americans with foreign-sourced income.

-What Americans notice first, usually within about 72 hours, is that Malta is physically tiny in a way that's hard to internalize from a map.
-The whole island is smaller than the city of Columbus, Ohio, and after a few weeks, you start to feel it.
-There's no "somewhere else to explore on the weekend" in the way Americans are accustomed to.
-Sicily is a ferry ride away, and the rest of Europe is cheap and close by air, so most Malta expats become inadvertent frequent travelers just to scratch that itch for new scenery.
-The other thing that catches Americans off-guard is the air quality score, which sits at 4/10.
-Construction has been relentless for years, traffic is dense for such a small road network, and certain winds push pollution from the continent directly overhead.
-People with respiratory sensitivities notice.
-What makes them stay, reliably, is the safety (a genuine 10/10, not a rounding error), the warmth of the social scene, the year-round sunshine, and the realization that being inside the EU and Schengen zone with an English-speaking population is an almost absurdly convenient base for a certain kind of American life.
+Within about 72 hours, what registers is that Malta is physically tiny in a way maps fail to convey.
+The whole island is smaller than the city of Columbus, Ohio, and after a few weeks you feel it, since there is no somewhere-else-to-explore-on-the-weekend in the American sense.
+Sicily sits a ferry ride away and the rest of Europe is cheap and close by air, so most expats become inadvertent frequent travelers simply to scratch the itch for new scenery.
+The other ambush is air quality at 4 of 10, since construction has run relentless for years, traffic is dense for such a small road network, and certain winds push continental pollution directly overhead, which people with respiratory sensitivities notice.
+What makes them stay reliably is safety, a genuine 10 of 10 rather than a rounding error, the warmth of the social scene, year-round sunshine, and the realization that sitting inside the EU and Schengen with an English-speaking population is an almost absurdly convenient base for a certain kind of American life.

-When you land, sort your housing first, ideally with a month in short-term accommodation while you view apartments in person, because photos routinely oversell Maltese rentals.
-Register with a local GP within your first few weeks, as this establishes you in the public health system and costs nothing once residency paperwork is in motion.
-Driving is on the left here, which surprises people who forget Malta was British, so give yourself a week before you rent a car.
-Banking for new foreign residents can take time to fully set up, and your US cards will work but rack up fees, so most Americans open a Wise account before they leave home.
-It handles euros cleanly, works at local ATMs, and covers the gap while you wait for a local account.
-The first month in Malta tends to feel like a very pleasant extended vacation.
+Sort housing first on landing, ideally with a month in short-term accommodation while viewing apartments in person, because photos routinely oversell Maltese rentals.
+Register with a local GP within your first weeks, which establishes you in the public health system and costs nothing once residency paperwork moves.
+Driving is on the left, which surprises people who forget Malta was British, so allow a week before renting a car.
+New-resident banking takes time to fully establish and your US cards will work while racking up fees, so the standard bridge is landing with Wise already funded, handling euros cleanly at local ATMs meanwhile.
+The first month here tends to feel like a very pleasant extended vacation.
 The second month is when you either commit or start quietly researching flights.

 COST OF LIVING SNAPSHOT